Langax/Dragons-Prophet/README.md

 this repo is built to grow and scale with creating new gameplay mechanics, improving UI interactions, or tweaking core logic.

+These files and ideas are free to use, however I do expect credit where it is due.

 ---

 ## 📁 Repository Structure